yogeshhegde/processor-sdk-doc/source/system/Demo_User_Guides/Servo_Drive_Demo_User_Guide.rst

 bare-bones Servo Drive from receiving data from an EtherCAT master to sending the data to the device running the current loop to spin the motor.
-In addition to the real-time path the demo also aims to showcase the available A53 and M4F cores located in the AM64x device:
+In addition to the real-time path the demo also aims to showcase the available M4F cores located in the AM64x device:

--  A53 cores - Running RT Linux to host an HTTP web server for a GUI composer visualization application

 -  M4F core - Runs in an isolated domain separate from the main domain cores (A53s and R5s).
-It monitors the device for ECC errors through the ESM (Error Signaling Module) and responds to errors by resetting the main domain.
+It monitors a user switch on the AM64x EVM and responds to the button press by resetting the main domain.
 The M4F stays alive due to isolation from reset.

 The Software Architecture diagram is shown below: